sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

 ## Setting up the Environment

-We will use ARM template to provision below resources on Azure:
+Let us use ARM template to provision below resources on Azure:

 -  Six VMs with IIS configured

--  A SQL server and
+-  A SQL server VM and

 -  Azure Network Load Balancer

-1. Click on **Deploy to Azure** to provision.
-It takes approximately 10-15 minutes to deploy.
+1. Click on **Deploy to Azure** to provision these resources.
+It takes approximately 10-15 minutes to complete the deployment.

    <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FVSTS-DevOps-Labs%2Fdeploymentgroups%2Fdeploymentgroups%2Fazurewebsqldeploy.json" target="_blank">
    <img src="http://azuredeploy.net/deploybutton.png"/>